Alemite - Chicago, Illinois

 How to date your Alemite Merchandiser

-On the back side of the lighting assembly is a electrical test date; stamped on the the transformer.
+On the back side of the lighting assembly is a electrical test date; stamped on the the ballast.
 This is as close to the manufacturing date as we have found on these units.
 11/13/45

 Alemite 1948 - 1955

 Modular cabinet design, allowed multiple benches to be arranged in large lines or simply two cabinets together.
 Clean lines with three new Alemite emblems.
-During the transitional years from 1947-48, benches were produced with an alternate round A emblem, and sometimes minus the lower bench badge.
-Narrow units with no cabinets and a shorter, stout model were also produced.
+During some later years of this run, benches were produced with an alternate round A emblem, and sometimes minus the lower bench badge.
+Narrow units with no cabinets and a shorter more stout model were also produced.